xtanaa001/Xiaoqi-Homepage/content/_index.md

 ### <span style="color:#BB133E">`RESEARCH INTERESTS`</span>

-My research primarily focuses on the design of online algorithms and mechanisms, and the interplay between mechanism design and machine learning, with applications to cloud computing, networking, energy, and transportation.
+The interplay between Online Algorithms, Mechanism Design, and Machine Learning, with applications to cloud computing, networking, energy, and transportation.

 [comment]: # (Design of online algorithms and mechanisms, with applications to cloud computing, energy, and transportation systems.)